alire-project/alire/doc/catalog-format-spec.rst

    TAG = ""

-* ``gpr-set-externals``: optional table, giving a mapping from the name of external variables to dynamic expressions for the values to use by default when building the project.
+* ``gpr-set-externals``: optional table, giving a mapping from the name of external variables to the values to use by default when building the project.
+  Expressions are accepted before the mapping.
 For instance:

   .. code-block:: toml

    [gpr-set-externals]
    BUILD_MODE = "release"

-   [gpr-set-externals.OS.'case(os)']
+   [gpr-set-externals.'case(os)']
-   linux = "gnu-linux"
+   linux   = { OS = "gnu-linux" } # Compact table syntax is convenient in this case
-   windows = "ms-windows"
+   windows = { OS = "ms-linux" }  # to see all enumeration values, one per row.

 * ``executables``: optional list of strings.
 Each is a path, relative to the root of the source directory, to an executable provided by the package.
 For